pulp-platform/pulp-sdk/README.md

  - Section *SDK build with independant dependencies build* shows how to compile the SDK and the dependencies separately.
 This is the simplest way of building the SDK and should be the one used by default.
  - Section *SDK build with dependencies download* shows how to download precompiled packages for the dependencies and then build the SDK using these precompiled packages.
 This will only work if you have access to the package server.
- - Section *Full SDK build including dependencies build* shows how to compile everything, SDK plus dependencies, using the SDK build process.
-This is convenient to let the SDK choose the versions of the dependencies which are suitable for the version of the SDK which was retrieved.
-It is however only useful to get an environment which is stricly the same used for validating the SDK.

 ## Linux dependencies